mikolalysenko/static-kdtree/README.md

 Returns the index of the closest point to `point`

 * `point` is a query point
-* `maxDistance` is an upper bound on the distance to search for nearest points
+* `maxDistance` is an upper bound on the distance to search for nearest points.
+Default `Infinity`

 **Returns** The index of the closest point in the tree to `point`, or `-1` if the tree is empty.